 Discover the essentials of digitalization in business.
 Read on to learn how companies are embarking on DX initiatives.

-• 18.
-One in four organizations (25%) have a clear digital or workforce strategy roadmap.
+• 22.
+One in four organizations (25%) has a clear digital or workforce strategy roadmap.

 Digital Transformation Stats on Company Priorities and Goals

-Discover what drives companies in their DX journey.
-This section reveals their top priorities and goals, from core business growth to innovation.
-Gain insights into things successful companies are focusing on.
+Now, let’s discover what drives companies in their DX journey.
+In this section, you’ll find out what their top priorities and goals are, from core business growth to innovation.

 Difficulty of Digital Transformation